 This is the initial step where visual inspection is carried out to detect any surface damage, deformation, contamination, or leakage.
 Key elements include:

-This test uses a Megaohmmeter to measure the insulation resistance between:
+This test uses a Megohmmeter to measure the insulation resistance between:

 A reading above 1000 MΩ is typically expected.
 Low insulation values may indicate moisture ingress, material degradation, or contamination.